-If you are diagnosed with polycystic ovary syndrome (PCOS) it means that your hormones are not in balance.
-The hormones made by your ovaries are the ones most affected.
-They are called oestrogens, androgens, and progesterone.
+If you are diagnosed with polycystic ovary syndrome (PCOS), it means that your hormones are not in balance.
+The three types of hormones made by your ovaries are the ones most affected.
+They are called estrogens, androgens, and progesterone.

 These hormones affect a lot of things that go on in your body, including when you have your period, when your ovaries release eggs, how hair grows on your face and body, and the condition of your skin.